mert-othaw/mert-othaw/DT_EN_Phase_1_Understand.md

 ## Solutions Steps

-After the Design Challenge is known, we can now start with the first phase, which is called **Understand**.
+After the Design Challenge is clear, we can now start with the first phase which is called **Understand**.

-> Be careful on the running timer of your instructor.
+> Be cautious of the running timer shown by your instructor.

-**1.**  **Let’s check, what phase 1 - understand is standing for in design thinking!**
+**1.**  **Let’s check what "phase 1 - understand" stands for in design thinking!**

 In relation to the Design Challenge, a common understanding should be created within your team.
 The focus is on the user and the definition of the target group.
-You as Design thinkers should exchange views on all possible perspectives within the team in order to internalize the problem of common student apps exactly!
+You as a Design thinker should exchange views on all possible perspectives within the team in order to internalize the problem of common student apps exactly!

 **2.**  **Working with useful design thinking tools for understanding in phase 1**

-Useful tools/methods for design thinking phase 1 - understand:
+Useful tools/methods for design thinking "phase 1 - understand":

 * Mindmapping
 * Charette